-Mr. Olayinka Lawal is an authorised Dealing Clerk of the Nigerian Stock Exchange & an Associate of Chartered Institute of Stockbrokers with over 26 years sound exposure to the Capital/Money Markets.
+Mr. Olayinka Lawal is an authorised Dealing Clerk of the Nigerian Exchange Group Ltd (formerly Nigerian Stock Exchange) & an Associate of Chartered Institute of Stockbrokers with over 26 years sound exposure to the Capital/Money Markets.
 He is an alumnus of the University of Ibadan with a Master's in Business Administration.
 He is also an alumnus of the Lagos Business School.
 He was a Senior Manager in Signet Investments & Securities Ltd, one of the foremost Stockbroking firms in Nigeria from where he moved to Independent Securities Ltd, as an Investment Analyst and later invited to the Board of the Company as the Chief Executive Officer.
-He resigned his appointment with Independent Securities Limited in May 2007 to co-found a private full-fledged Consulting Firm with focus on Education Management/ Finance & Investment Advisory services.
+He resigned his appointment with Independent Securities Limited in May 2007 to co-found a private full-fledged Consulting Firm with focus on Education Management/Finance & Investment Advisory services.